ScottyLabs/wdw/html/index.md

 ###### build informative websites

 This workshop will teach you everything you need to know to make an informative static (or "unchanging") website.
 Learn how to write HTML, and style it with CSS.

 Participants in this workshop will make a fully functional portfolio.

 ### How to Attend

-This workshop will be held on Saturday, November 7th at 1:30pm in the Mac Cluster in Wean.
+This workshop will be held on Saturday, November 7th at 1:30 p.m. in the Windows Cluster in Wean.

 Bring a computer with a web browser and text editor installed.
 We recommend [Chrome](https://www.google.com/chrome/browser/) and [Sublime